History of YSE in Val d’Isère

 Happy staff?
 Well, ask them.
 Most of our staff could easily get another job, but none does, and quite a few come back season after season.
 Annabel Clifton is in charge of our resort team, and most of her job is about keeping the staff firing on all cylinders so that our guests are looked after properly.

 And locals who don't resent us?
-After 35 years in Val d'Isère, John Yates-Smith feels almost like a local.
-In another 165 years he may be accepted as one.
-But while YSE owns chalets in Val d'Isère and John's children go to the village school, we have many reasons not to upset the neighbours.
+After 35 seasons of bringing skiers and snowboarders to Val d'Isère, John Yates-Smith is treated almost as a local.
+Indeed, his children race in the colours of Val d'Isère and will no doubt one day teach skiing here.
+So we have many reasons not to upset the neighbours.
 We think our guests benefit from staying with a company which is known and trusted locally.